GENERAL INFORMATION AND RULES

 (B) In the Semi-finals and Championship games, overtime will consist of sudden-victory.
 The ice will not be resurfaced at the conclusion of regulation time.
 There will be a three-minute rest period.
 The first overtime period will be 10 minutes stop-time and will be played with three skaters, plus a goalie.
 If the game remains tied, the ice will be resurfaced and a second overtime period will be played for 20 minutes stop-time with three skaters, plus a goalie (if time permits).
 Following the second overtime period, the shoot-out format described in (A) above will take place.

 Rulings on a dispute or possible suspension will be handled by the Tournament Convenor and Committee, the Referee-in-Chief & the Referee doing the game in which the incident took place.
 The Tournament Committee ruling will be final.

-All Hockey Canada rules will be enforced with the following adjustments:
+All HC rules will be in force with the following adjustments:

 Gold, silver and bronze medallions will be presented to the championship, runner-up and third place team members respectively.
 The Lloyd C. MacPherson Cup will be presented to the Championship team, along with a ‘keeper’ banner.
 The Cup resides at St. Andrew’s College year round.
 The J.P.
 McClocklin Trophy and a ‘keeper’ plaque will be presented to the Tournament’s Most Valuable Player.
-The Robin Fraser Plaque will be presented to the player best exemplifying qualities of leadership, sportsmanship, and high caliber play.
-A six-member all-star team will be selected to recognize outstanding tournament play.
-Plaques will be awarded to three forwards, two defencemen and one goaltender.
+The Robin Fraser Plaque will be presented to the player best exemplifying qualities of leadership, sportsmanship and high calibre play.
+A six member all-star team will be selected to recognize outstanding tournament play.